bavc/qctools/Docs/data_format.md

 ### 1\.
 Library Versions

-QCTools incorporates a set of open-source libraries, developed under the ffmpeg project, that were built to process audiovisual data.
+QCTools incorporates a set of open-source libraries, developed under the FFmpeg project, that were built to process audiovisual data.
 This section of the data format calls out the specific libraries referenced by QCTools.
 They include:

 *   libavutil
 *   libavcodec